ayantika-khanra/ayantika-khanra.github.io/content/project/instacart_dataset_EDA/index.md

 SELECT * FROM order_products__prior;
 ```

+All tables were complete with no missing (NULL) values.
+The only column containing Null values was `days_since_prior_order` for each user’s first order, and this was appropriately handled during analysis.

 The entity relationship diagram of the created database is shown below:

 {{< figure src="/images/instacart/instacart184806.png" class="round" >}}